stealjs/steal/docs/scheme-locate.md

 sub-imports of those you include directly in your modules & pages.
 However this isn't available for CSS imports, as CSS imports are handled by the browser without the Steal CSS plugin having a chance to rewrite any 'locate://' paths.

-As an example in a LESS context, we could import bootstrap into our a stylesheet from the bootstrap npm module:
+As an example in a LESS context, we could import bootstrap into a stylesheet from the bootstrap npm module:

 /my-app/a/nested/stylesheet.less